-As a co-investigator with the On the Move Partnership, Delphine Nakache will be looking at policy related to Employment-related Geographical Mobility (ERGM).
-More specifically, she is leading a research on Employment Standards (in collaboration with K. Lippel) and another research on conditions related to family accompaniment for temporary foreign workers (Canada, UK and United States compared).
-She is also involved in a research on immigration programmes related to ERGM.
+As a co-investigator with the On the Move Partnership, Delphine Nakache looked at policy related to Employment-related Geographical Mobility (ERGM).
+More specifically, she is led research on Employment Standards (in collaboration with K. Lippel) and research on conditions related to family accompaniment for temporary foreign workers (Canada, UK and United States compared).
+She is was also involved in a research on immigration programmes related to ERGM.

 Delphine Nakache, “The Canadian Temporary Foreign Worker Program: Regulations, Practices and Protection Gaps”, in Producing and Negotiating Non-Citizenship: Precarious Legal Status in Canada, Luin Goldring and Patricia Landolt (eds), University of Toronto Press (in press), 2013.

 Delphine Nakache, Sarah D’Aoust, “Provincial and territorial nominee programs: an avenue to permanent residency for low-skilled migrant workers in Canada?”, in Legislating Inequality: Temporary Labour Migration in Canada, Christine Straehle, Patti Tamara Lenard (eds.), McGill/Queens University Press, 2012, 158-177, 393 pages

 Sasha Baglay, Delphine Nakache, “The Implications of Immigration Federalism for Non-citizens’ Rights and Immigration Opportunities: Canada and Australia compared”, American Review of Canadian Studies (in press)